Telefonica/gymnos/docs/source/trackers.rst

     tracker.end()  # end tracker run

-If you want to use multiple trackers, take a look at :class:`~gymnos.trackers.tracker.TrackerList`:
+If you want to use multiple trackers, take a look to :class:`~gymnos.trackers.tracker.TrackerList`:

 .. code-block:: python